ajkrumholz/hiring_companies/README.md

 ### Search name/description by keyword

-This does a fuzzy search on *both* name and description.
+This does a *case-insensitive* search on *both* name and description.
 Best used along side things like "travel" or "fintech" to narrow down companies to the industries in which you're most interested.

+##### Arguments
+    keyword: String

 #### Sample Request
 ```
 {